anvitha-mattapalli/BSE_Portfolio/index.md

   else if(command == "*stop#")
   {
     moveStop();
-    move = false; /** Prevents the autonomous characteristics of the robot to override the user's "stop" command */ }
+    move = false; /** Prevents the autonomous characteristics of the robot from overriding the user's "stop" command */ }
   delay(1000);